by Shawn McEvoy

-With Memorial Day weekend's arrival, summer travel season is upon us (well, for those who haven't been grounded by the economy, anyway), so I've been reminiscing upon all the times the Lord has watched out for me on the road through all my journeys.
+With Memorial Day weekend's arrival, summer travel season has begun, so I've been reminiscing upon all the times the Lord has watched out for me on the road through all my journeys.
 Here are just a few examples:

 When I helped my wife - before she was my wife - move from Columbia, South Carolina to Farmville, Virginia, we rented an auto transport to trail her car behind the U-Haul so that we could both ride together in the truck.
 I had helped load her car onto the transport before we left.
 We decided to get out of town and onto the interstate before we gassed up.
 We'd traveled up and down hills, across several railroad tracks, on the interstate, in stop-and-go traffic... and it was raining.
 You'll understand the reason I tell you all that momentarily.